Wrapped In Jamie Border Pattern

 Special Stitches:

-dtr-3a-2b: double treble in FLO of st 3 ahead and 2 rounds below next stitch
+dtr_+3-3 in FLO – double treble in the front loop only of the st 3 ahead and 3 rounds below

-dtr-3b-2b: double treble in FLO of st 3 behind and 2 rounds below next stitch
+– leg 1: double treble in the front loop only of the st 3 behind and 3 rounds below and

 Feel free to follow your own colourway and make your insides all the same colour or make them solid or mix and match insides and borders to your heart’s content.
 I would like for you to make this as much as possible your CAL project and I look forward to seeing your photos.